-There is considerable variability in the effects of rTMS on cortical excitability with some subjects showing an effect in a predictable direction but others show either no effect or an effect opposite to what is predicted.
-For example, Hamada et al. (2013) revealed that the variability in the response to continuous theta burst stimulation (cTBS) and intermittent theta burst stimulation (iTBS) is of such magnitude that no effect is present at the group level.
-A number of potential explanations exist for why such variability exists.
-One potential reason is the type of pulse shape that is employed - a sinusoidal biphasic pulse - is almost exclusively used in these experiments (Goetz et al., 2016).
-Recently, the Elevate TMS device has enabled the effect of novel pulse shapes within rTMS protocols to be investigated (Goetz et al., 2016; Halawa et al., 2019).
-In such investigations, the frequency of rTMS in each protocol is kept constant but the pulse shape or pulse width within each protocol differs, enabling the optimal parameters for changing cortical excitability to be discovered.
+The effects of rTMS on cortical excitability exhibit considerable variability, with some individuals showing predictable effects, while others display no effect or effects contrary to expectations.
+For instance, Hamada et al. (2013) demonstrated that the variability in response to continuous theta burst stimulation (cTBS) and intermittent theta burst stimulation (iTBS) is substantial, to the extent that no group-level effect is observed.
+Various potential explanations exist to account for this variability.
+One possible factor is the utilisation of a sinusoidal biphasic pulse, which is predominantly employed in these experiments (Goetz et al., 2016).
+Recently, the Elevate TMS device has allowed researchers to explore the impact of novel pulse shapes within rTMS protocols (Goetz et al., 2016; Halawa et al., 2019).
+In such investigations, the frequency of rTMS remains constant across protocols, but the pulse shape or width varies, enabling the identification of optimal parameters for inducing changes in cortical excitability.

 Adjustable Pulse Shape and Width